 In this tutorial, I will show you my process in reverse.
 First, we will start with the interesting bit and draw a realistic giraffe.
 Then I’ll show you the process which leads up to the drawing.
 There is far more to it than you might think.
 Let’s go.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

 Step 1: Draw the Outline of Your Giraffe

-I like to use an HB Derwent graphic pencil.
+I like to use an HB Derwent Graphic Pencil (affiliate).
 Sometimes I’ll draw just the outline, at other times I’ll roughly shade the dark areas.
 It depends on my reference photo and how easy I think the drawing will be.